MohamedSeifMbarki/HoroscopeCode/README.md

 To use this workflow, configure the following repository secrets:

-- `DOCKER_USERNAME`: Your Docker Hub username.
+- `DOCKER_USERNAME`: Docker Hub username.
-- `DOCKER_PASSWORD`: Your Docker Hub password.
+- `DOCKER_PASSWORD`: Docker Hub password.

 ---

 ## Tests 🧬

-The application includes comprehensive tests using **Jest**.
+The application includes comprehensive tests using **Jest** and **Supertest**.
 Tests validate the API responses for various scenarios (valid dates, invalid dates, and missing query parameters).

 Run the test suite: